top of page

 To legally call yourself an architect and stamp your own drawings, you must earn an architectural license.
 These are given by jurisdiction (usually, by states) and only allow you to practice in that jurisdiction.
 Reciprocity is possible, but you must meet the criteria of the jurisdiction.

 education, examination, and experience.
-In most jurisdictions, students must earn a NAAB accredited degree (either B.Arch or M.Arch), which generally takes 5-8 years depending on your particular path.
-(More on NAAB in the Education section.)
+In most jurisdictions, students must earn a NAAB accredited degree (either B.Arch or M.Arch), which generally takes 5-8 years.

 Education

-AIA Rochester has two accredited architecture programs in its jurisdiction:
+AIA Rochester has two NAAB accredited architecture programs in its jurisdiction:

 Rochester Institute of Technology (M.Arch)